Officers and executive board

 Our union has a variety of committees that members can be involved with, depending on your interests.
 Contact your Division Executive Board members if you are interested in serving on a committee.

-MAP Committee (Member Assistance Program) – Made up of union counsellors who are members who have been trained to help guide their peers to resources that can provide assistance with social and personal issues.
-Contact the committee – email@example.com
+MAP Committee (Member Assistance Program) –Made up of union members who have been trained to help guide their peers to resources that can provide assistance with social and personal issues.
+To get in touch with a MAP committee member, contact the CUPE office by phone or e-mail.

 Social Committee – The creative and dedicated members of this committee organize a variety of events throughout the year that are fun and provide an opportunity to socialize with your fellow members and include your family in union activities.